jeisen0105/Bellabeat-Case-Study-2/README.md

 - Reliable: Low due to only 33 disitnct users being a small sample size.
 - Original: Low due the data being provided from a third party data provider (Amazon Mechanical Turk).
-- Comprehensive: Low due to The dataset lacks crucial demographic information (e.g., gender, age, health conditions) and only focuses on activity, calories, and sleep.
+- Comprehensive: Low due to The dataset lacking crucial demographic information (e.g., gender, age, health conditions) and only focuses on activity, calories, and sleep.
 - Current: Low due to the data being approximatley 9 years ago.
 - Cited: Low due to the fact that it has been obtained from an unidentified third partyu source (Amazon Mechanical Turk).